 3. Funding & student support

-If you need support in order to build your future career through education, you have several options in Spain, including loans, scholarships (some offered by the Spanish government) and various grants.
+If you need financial support to build your future career through education, you have several options in Spain:

-The EU provides funds to international students selected to attend Erasmus Mundus Joint programmes, either for Master’s or doctoral level studies.
+- The EU provides funds to international students enrolled in Erasmus Mundus Joint Master programmes, either for Master’s or doctoral degrees.
 The fund is equally provided to students coming from both EU and non-EU countries.